openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-5. Observe the compile error.
+5. Observe the compilation error.

 Previous lab programs made use of a date/time intrinsic function.
 The date/time intrinsic function in this lab has a syntax error that needs to be identified and corrected.

-6. Modify id.CBL(CBL0012) correcting compile error.\*
+6. Modify id.CBL(CBL0012) correcting compilation error.\*